DavidAnson/markdownlint/doc/Rules.md

 For more information, see <https://www.example.com/>.
 ```

-Rationale: Without angle brackets, the URL isn't converted into a link in many
-markdown parsers.

 Note: if you do want a bare URL without it being converted into a link,
 enclose it in a code block, otherwise in some markdown parsers it _will_ be
 converted: